The Space Shuttle: 10. Return to flight

 I mean, they're orders of magnitude lower than the physics it takes to get up and back.

-And the physics will never change
+And the physics will never change.

 So you can't take away the risk.

-The countdown has resumed less than nine minutes before launch, and that's the kind of it's this inherent risk that everybody is thinking about the morning of the 29th of September 1988 as mission STS-26 is about to launch.
+The countdown is resumed less than nine minutes before launch, and that's the kind of it's this inherent risk that everybody is thinking about the morning of the 29th of September 1988 as mission STS-26 is about to launch.

 This is the launch of a spacecraft, but also the rebirth of a vision to redefine what it means for humans to be in space.